3 Steps To Satisfaction Up / Mass Shootings Down

 I’m providing this 3 step strategy in the hope that you do what you can, with what you’ve got, where you are to satisfy needs and erase any compulsion to share horrific pain.

 Aaron Stark is now a keynote speaker, TED Presenter & Global Positivity Advocate.
-He also spoke at the 2023 FBI Behavioral Analysis Unit Mental Health Practitioner’s Conference.
+He spoke at the 2023 FBI Behavioral Analysis Unit Mental Health Practitioner’s Conference.

 In the CNN interview, Aaron points out a misconception about mass shooters.